tewhey-lab/MPRASuite/MPRAcount/README.md

 **b.
 Ensure the SIF file is created correctly:**
 <br>
 ```
-singularity inspect mprasuite_latest.sif
+./mprasuite_latest.sif
 ```
 <br>

-This command will display metadata about the SIF file, such as the labels, environment variables, and run script.
-If the SIF file is valid and properly created, this command will return relevant information without any errors.
+If the installation is successful, executing this command will list all the tools, software, and libraries along with their versions in the image file for better tracking.
+If no list is generated, there may be issues with the installation.

 <br>